 I had played the lead in two musicals, one aged 17 and one in my early thirties, but then stopped singing as I didn’t believe in my creativity or talent.
 I stopped music being a part of my life even though it lights me up.
 I didn’t even sing round the house anymore.

 I slowly began to reclaim my creativity.
 I took courses in floristry and photography and did a second degree in Art History and Creative Writing.
 I took more piano lessons.
-I was allowing myself to be the creative person I had been all along, but I still couldn’t figure out what to do with my life.
+I became a mother which started another journey of finding myself in that new and special identity.

 I worked with a coach and she helped me to recognise that I had been reading coaching books all along and was passionate about coaching and self-development.
 I hadn’t been allowing myself to train as a coach as I thought the training was too expensive and coaching sounded kind of ‘flaky’.